awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 On completion of the read request from cache `0`, the write request from cache `1` commences subsequently (as in the figure shown above).
   * ***N.B.*** In snooping, this write request is broadcasted onto the bus by cache `1`, and on snooping by cache `0`, cache `0` is transitioned to the invalidated (I) state via corresponding broadcasted invalidation, and cache `1` correspondingly transitions to the modified (M) state (in fact, these are the same state updates which occur in this directory-based scenario, too).

-Since the directory detects that cache block `B` is present (i.e., via corresponding presence bit value of `1` for cache `0`) and possibly dirty (i.e., via corresponding dirty bit value of `1`), the directory consequently forwards this write request to the present cache(s) (i.e,. cache `0` in this particular case).
+Since the directory detects that cache block `B` is present (i.e., via corresponding presence bit value of `1` for cache `0`) and possibly dirty (i.e., via corresponding dirty bit value of `1`), the directory consequently forwards this write request to the present cache(s) (i.e., cache `0` in this particular case).
 Correspondingly, cache `0` detects this request (analogously to snooping from the bus), and since cache `0` is in the exclusive (E) state with respect to cache block `B`, it can elect to either respond with the data or to simply "passively" acknowledge the invalidation, back to the directory controller (which in turn records that invalidation of the data copy has been concluded).

 On receipt of ***acknowledgement*** by the directory, the directory updates the corresponding present bit(s) to bit value `0`.
 Furthermore, if the data was not also transmitted, then the dirty bit can be reset to `0` (not indicated in the figure shown above).